 At Spry Church, we affirm the Christian faith as expressed in the two creeds or statements of faith most widely recognized throughout history and throughout the world today, the Apostles' Creed and the Nicene Creed.
-We share a common heritage with all Christians while being deeply rooted in the United Methodist tradition.
-According to our foundational statement of beliefs, we share the following basic affirmations in common with all Christian communities.
+We share a common heritage with all Christians while being deeply rooted in the United Methodist tradition, which emphasizes that God's loving, transformative grace is freely available to everyone through Jesus Christ.

 - We believe in one God, the Holy Trinity—Father, Son, and Holy Spirit.

 - We believe that God created the world and all that is in it.